 Red owns the longest wavelength, the lowest frequency and working up the colour scale violet has the shortest wavelength and highest frequency.
 Practitioners of colour therapy by the therapeutic use of colour can re-balance and re-harmonise the body bringing about well being, upliftment of mood and better health using proven colour therapy methods.

 Historically colour has influenced man from ancient times, early civilisations used colour for ceremony, healing, religious purposes and rights of passage.
 It is believed that colour therapy healing dates back to pre Atlantean times.

-The colour therapy treatment/massage June created and has taught for many years is explained fully, a wonderful colour therapy treatment to give and to receive.
+The colour therapy treatment/massage June created and has taught is explained fully, a proven colour therapy treatment, blissful to give and to receive

 Through out history and in many religions one cannot miss the continuous thread running through, light and the sun is of utmost importance to so many over the globe and as far back as records began.

 The sun is worshipped and seen by many as the Divine Power.The sun's rays lift our spirits, make us feel healthier and full of energy.Anywhere there is energy there is light, sunlight.
 Sunlight fights bacteria and acts as a natural sterilizer.

 From ancient text we learn sunlight is used as an effective healing method.
 Throughout history many have promoted the benefits of sunlight for health.

 The great sanitorium of Hippocrates on the island of Cos had a large solarium for the use of the sun, he spoke widely of the therapeutic benefits and drying action of sunlight.Herodotus gave extensive instructions for sun bathing for health,to strengthen muscle and nerves.Philostratus confirmed Olympian athletes were required to take sun baths.